giachello/mlgw/README.md

 ## High level description of the code

-- **gateway.py** deals with the communication with the mlgw and is likely code that should go into a separate library / python module (pypi). it has some code to fire events on home assistant when things happen on the mlgw
+- **gateway.py** deals with the communication with the mlgw and is likely code that should go into a separate library / python module (PyPI).
+It has some code to fire events on home assistant when things happen on the MLGW.
-- **config_flow.py** is the configuration flow that asks the user the parameters for configuration and is home assistant specific.
-It stores the mlgw host and password configuration parameters inside HA which are then used by **\_\_init\_\_.py**.
-There is one piece of mlgw-specific code (to get the serial number through xmpp).
+- **config_flow.py** is the configuration flow and is Home Assistant specific.
+It stores the MLGW host and password configuration parameters inside HA which are then used by **\_\_init\_\_.py**.
+There is one piece of MLGW-specific code (to get the serial number through XMPP).
-- **\_\_init\_\_.py** is called by home assistant to start the module.
+- **\_\_init\_\_.py** is called by Home Assistant to start the module.
 It calls gateway.py to create a gateway instance.
 It also pulls the json configuration from the gateway that lists all the devices configured on the gateway.
-- **media_player.py** creates "MediaPlayer" entities in Home assistant for each mlgw device.
-The Beospeaker class essentially manages the communication to and from the mlgw on an ongoing basis.
-There is one instance of the class for each device in the mlgw configuration.
-It monitors the traffic on both the mlgw api and on the special masterlink backdoor I discovered.
+- **media_player.py** creates "MediaPlayer" entities in Home assistant for each MLGW device.
+The `BeoSpeaker` class manages the communication to and from the MLGW on an ongoing basis.
+There is one instance of the class for each device (speaker, audio, TV) in the MLGW configuration.
+It monitors the traffic on both the MLGW api and on the special masterlink backdoor.

 Because the ml/mlgw is a single zone system and not all features are documented, there is a lot of random code to handle corner cases (e.g., if one speaker changes source, all other should too, because it's a single zone system, handling multiple video sources...).